The Club

 Promoter Dan Simpson took over the King of the West Series in 2010 and ran it for four seasons.
 The series looked like it had turned the corner, but car counts and crowds began to slip as expenses continued to grow.
 The addition of several (alleged) "cost-effective" sprint car classes at local tracks began to dilute the fields as well.
 Prentice Motorsports Group (John Prentice & Brent Kaeding) purchased controlling interest of the King of the West franchise and assumed management of the series when Simpson bowed out after the 2013 season.
 PMG, an avid and very generous supporter of 410 c.i. sprint car racing, wanted to keep the 410 c.i. sprint car class "forward-thinking" to continue to grow the sport.
 IN 2017, PMG relinquished their interest in the series in favor of a return to a club-managed, and club-run sanctioning body -- the Northern Auto Racing Club.
 Jim Allen and Brent Kaeding, and an Advisory Board spearheading those efforts.The 2019 season was the Northern Auto Racing Club and King of the West 60th Anniversary of 410 sprint car racing in California.
 The series continues to grow, securing additional series sponsorship funds and creating promotions that generate greater fan involvement and entertainment.From a racing standpoint, it has been super entertaining.
 DJ Netto claimed his first championship driving his family's Netto Ag sprint car.
 Kyle Hirst, Bud Kaeding, Carson Macedo, Johnathan Allard, Tim Kaeding and Kyle Larson (yes, that Kyle Larson) have also claimed the championship during this decade.And that brings us to today!
 We thank you for your support of the Northern Auto Racing Club.

-For the past 64 years, the open wheel sprint cars of the Northern Auto Racing Club and the King of the West series have entertained open wheel fans with an exciting brand racing.
-The sounds of the powerful 410 cubic inch motors and the high speed wheel-to-wheel dirt track racing will make the hair stand up on your arms.
-It’s a thrill that is hard to describe and it’s why fans have followed NARC up and down the left coast for decades.
+For the past 66 years, the open wheel sprint cars of the Northern Auto Racing Club and the King of the West series have entertained open wheel fans with an exciting brand racing.
+The sounds of the powerful 410 cubic inch motors and the high speed wheel-to-wheel dirt track racing is unrivaled in the entertainment business.
+It’s a thrill that is hard to describe and it’s why fans have followed NARC up and down the left coast for more than six decades.

-And to be the best in the NARC series, you have to beat the best to be standing in victory lane at the end of the night.
-During the process, great teams and nationally recognized drivers have been born and many have moved on to super high-profile careers in national series such as NASCAR, World of Outlaws, and Indy Car.
+To be the best in the NARC series, you have to beat the best to be standing in victory lane at the end of the night.
+This ultimately leads to the crowning of a “King of the West” 410 sprint car champion.
+During this evolution, great teams and nationally recognized drivers have been born and many have moved on to super high-profile careers in national series such as NASCAR, World of Outlaws, and Indy Car.
 Drivers such as LeRoy Van Conett, Johnny Anderson, Gary Patterson, Jimmy Boyd, Brent Kaeding, Randy Hannagan, Tim Kaeding, Kyle Larson, Kyle Hirst, and Corey Day have built reputations that have gained them fans from coast to coast and in Australia.
 And today, that tradition continues.

 We welcome your family to our family and are appreciative that you have decided to become part of our history!